 “She always seems to go the second I look away!”
 I usually recommend tethering dogs to you or a nearby solid piece of furniture (unless you have a giant breed, then you may need to drill in a tether point).
 You must be able to watch your dog at all times when you are home and she is out of her crate.
 If you are unable to supervise her, crate her!
 Once she is reliably eliminating outside, you can allow her longer periods of time without direct supervision.

+Don’t overlook this when potty training dogs.
 A lot of dogs will eliminate at the scene of previous accidents over and over again.
 This is usually a sign that these spots have not been adequately cleaned in the past –- often, owners have used conventional cleaning products rather than enzymatic cleaners specifically designed to clean up and remove the smell of pet waste (we use Nature’s Miracle at the classroom).

 While regular floor cleaners may mask the smell for us, the superkeen noses of dogs can detect residue from previous accidents, which becomes an olfactory cue to return to the scene of the crime and reoffend.
 A black light, used in a dark room, can give you a visual cue as to where further cleaning is needed -– place a towel over any places that fluoresce, so you can find the right spots to clean once the lights are back on.

 The more chances your dog gets to “go” outside, the more likely she will be to learn quickly and get it right more often!
-Go to the same spot each time, wait (ignoring your dog) until she goes, and then give her a treat!
-If you go out for five minutes and she still hasn’t gone potty, you can bring her back inside, put her in a crate for a short while, and try again later.
+Go to the same spot each time, wait (ignoring your dog) until she goes and then give her a treat!
+If you go out for five minutes and she still hasn’t gone potty, you can bring her back inside, put her in a crate for a short while and try again later.

 It is unethical to expect dogs of any age to hold bowel or bladder movements longer than they are physically able, and then to get angry with them for having accidents.
-If you must leave your dog longer than she can be expected to hold it because of her age or health, provide a dog walker, a pet sitter, or an alternative area where it is acceptable to eliminate.
+If you must leave your dog longer than she can be expected to hold it because of her age or health, provide a dog walker, a pet sitter or an alternative area where it is acceptable to eliminate.

+Remember — when potty training dogs, your pup provides cues, too.
 Dogs don’t usually have a good “poker face” -– most dogs offer pre-elimination behaviors or cues.
 Some will turn in circles, others will sniff, some dogs will head toward a corner, scratch at the ground, etc. Understanding your dog’s signals will help you better plan your trips outside.

 Dogs who eat on a schedule generally poop on a schedule.
-Free feeding can make potty training a challenge.
+Free feeding can make potty training dogs a challenge.

 Barring medical problems, even old dogs can learn new tricks and better manners.
-Potty training takes consistency and commitment.
+Potty training dogs takes consistency and commitment.
 These are just beginner tips, but a good trainer can help if you aren’t making progress.